hashgraph/hedera-improvement-proposal/HIP/hip-0000-Transaction-Signing-Protocol.md

 ## Backwards Compatibility

-This HIP is entirely opt-in and does not modify any existing functionality.
+The standards defined in this HIP are entirely opt-in and do not modify any existing functionality.
 It simply provides standards that client applications (such as wallets) and web applications can follow to interact with each other.

 ## Security Implications

 Clients are responsible for locally signing transactions.
-At no point are private keys ever shared or revealed to the protocol.
-Because no sensitive account data is shared, account security through this protocol is maintained.
+At no point are private keys shared or revealed to the protocol.
+As no sensitive account data is shared, account security through this protocol is maintained.

 On the other hand, there are many considerations which developers should take into account when implementing this protocol into their applications: